XAU

 What is the difference between COMEX and LME copper?

 COMEX (CME Group) trades copper in USD per pound and is the primary US benchmark.
 The London Metal Exchange (LME) trades copper in USD per metric ton and is the global benchmark for physical copper.
-Both serve as reference prices for the global copper market.
+Both serve as reference prices for the worldwide copper market.

 What is copper used for?